Skip to content

 2. Edit the ~/printer_data/printer.cfg file to select a base configuration that is closest to the robot you are building (e.g. 2x-CNC-Shield, Duet 2 Wifi, single-tool, multi-tool, etc.).

-To this end, you may open the main printer.cfg file (i.e. the one at the top-level directory in Mainsail) and include the path of the secondary printer.cfg file, that resides in the folder of the configuration set you selected.
+To select a base configuration, you may open the main printer.cfg file (i.e. the one at the top-level directory in Mainsail) and "include" the path of a secondary printer.cfg file that resides in the folder of the configuration set you selected.

-To include it, add a line to the main printer.cfg file looking like this:
+To include a base configuration, add a line to the main printer.cfg file looking like this:

 [include folder_name/printer.cfg]